 However, like most Metroidvanias, SteamWorld Dig 2’s story mainly serves to compliment the game’s addictive gameplay loop, which sees you delving deeper into underground mines and collecting valuable resources to then be sold in exchange for new gear and upgrades.
 Improving your gear allows you to go further and further into the mines, revealing new challenges and more valuable resources.

 Guacamelee!
 2 (PC, PS4, Xbox One, Switch)

-Although a majority of the mechanics will be familiar for anyone who’s played the first, minor changes to progression and an expanded moveset for chicken transformations make the experience feel fresh.
-Additionally, the game introduces new enemy types, abilities, and stunning hand-crafted environments that are much larger than the original’s.
+Although a majority of the mechanics will be familiar for anyone who’s played the first, minor changes to progression and an expanded move set for chicken transformations make the experience feel fresh.
+Additionally, the game presents new enemy types, abilities, and stunning hand-crafted environments that are much larger than the original.

 Blaster Master Zero (PC, 3DS, Switch)

 Blaster Master Zero is a phenomenal reboot of the retro NES title Blaster Master from Sunsoft.
 Japanese developer Inti Creates set out to create a faithful recreation that ultimately feels like a more accessible version of the original.
 The game plays similarly to the NES version and sees players controlling SOPHIA, a versatile tank that can be used to defeat enemies and explore side-scrolling levels.

 However, players can also eject themselves from the tank and directly control Jason, a robotics scientist equipped with a laser pistol.
 Although he has fewer options than SOPHIA when it comes to firepower and traversal, Jason is able to enter different doors and passages that the tank cannot.
 These smaller areas switch the game from a 2D side-scroller to an overhead perspective as Jason uses his pistol to shoot enemies and pick-up rewards.

 The Mummy Demastered (PC, PS4, Xbox One, Switch)